Saturday April 26th, 2025

 Away ticket

-transfers are possible between 72 hours and five hours before kick-off.
+transfers are possible between 72 hours and five hours before kick-off (times can occasionally vary).

 Home ticket transfers are possible between three weeks and one hour before kick-off.